Central Bengali dialects

-Central Bengali (কেন্দ্রীয় বাংলা) or Raṛhi Bengali (রাঢ়ী বাংলা) is a dialect of the Bengali language spoken in the West-Central part of Bengal, in and around the Bhagirathi River basin of Nadia district and other districts of the Presidency division in West Bengal, as well as the undivided Kushtia district region of western Bangladesh.
+Central Bengali or Rāṛhī/Rāḍhī Bengali (রাঢ়ী বাংলা, /bn/) is a group of dialects of the Bengali language, spoken in the West-Central part of Bengal, in and around the Bhagirathi River basin of Nadia district and other districts of the Presidency division in West Bengal, as well as the undivided Kushtia district region of western Bangladesh.
 Associated with the upper Delta and eastern Rarh region of Bengal, it forms the basis of the standard variety of Bengali.

 Geographical boundaries

-This dialect is prevalent in Central Bengal specifically in the West Bengal districts of Kolkata, North 24 Parganas, Nadia, Howrah, Hooghly, and Purba Bardhaman.
+This dialect is prevalent in Central Bengal specifically in the West Bengal districts of Kolkata, Nadia, Howrah, Hooghly, Ghatal and Tamluk in Midnapore, Murshidabad and Purba Bardhaman.
 It is also spoken natively in the Chuadanga, Kushtia and Meherpur districts of Bangladesh, which were a part of the Nadia district prior to the 1947 Partition of India.
-Along with Eastern Bengali dialect, Modern Standard Bengali has been formed on the basis of this dialect.
+Along with Eastern Bengali dialects, Modern Standard Bengali has been formed on the basis of this dialect.